-This Green Season, Allen’s knowledge returns to the ranch where he’ll once again oversee our fly fishing program.
+This summer, Allen’s knowledge returns to the ranch where he’ll once again oversee our fly-fishing program.
 Allen’s experience coupled with our exclusive fishing permits promises to give anglers a memorable adventure.

 “I’ve fished in some pretty famous places,” Allen said.
 “Turpin is as good as it gets.”

 A Michigan native, Allen began guiding in the Midwest state in the late 1990s, working with local fly shops and their clients.
 He was hired as a full-time ranch employee in 2001.

 He spent winter helping where he was needed.
 Summers meant it was time to tap into his expertise as a guide.
 He spent the next eight years exploring every fishing hole in the area.

 He returned to Michigan in 2008 but kept his ties to Wyoming.
 Each summer he’d bring clients from Michigan back here to fish.
 He’d also spend August guiding ranch guests into the wilderness for overnight pack fishing trips.